Mi-Young Kim, PhD

 Research

 My research interests are in natural language processing in Artificial Intelligence, machine learning, and explainable AI.
-Currently, I'm studying information extraction from two specific domain texts (legal and medical texts.)
+Currently, I'm studying information extraction from several specific domain texts (legal, medical, and educational data.)

 Teaching